Abilities

 In the accounts we give of one another, claims about our abilities appear to be indispensable.
 Some abilities are so widespread that many who have them take them for granted, such as the ability to walk, or to write one’s name, or to tell a hawk from a handsaw.
 Others are comparatively rare and notable, such as the ability to hit a Major League fastball, or to compose a symphony, or to tell an elm from a beech.
 In either case, however, when we ascribe such abilities to one another we have the impression that we are making claims that, whether they are worth saying or not, are at least sometimes true.
 The impression of truth exerts a pressure towards giving a philosophical theory of ability.
 It is not an option, at least at the outset, to dismiss all our talk of ability as fiction or outright falsehood.
 A theory of ability can be reasonably expected to say what it is to have an ability in a way that vindicates the appearance of truth.
 Such a theory will deserve the name ‘philosophical’ insofar as it gives an account, not of this or that range of abilities, but of abilities generally.

 This article falls into three parts.
 The first part, Sections 1 and 2, states a framework for discussing philosophical theories of ability.
 Section 1 will say more about the distinction between abilities and other powers of agents and objects.
 Section 2 will make some formal distinctions that are helpful for framing any theory of ability.
-The second part, Sections 3–5, surveys theories of ability that have been defended in the philosophical literature.
+The second part, Sections 3 and 4, surveys theories of ability that have been defended in the philosophical literature.
 Section 3 concerns the most prominent kind of theory, on which abilities are to be understood in terms of a hypothetical relating an agent’s actions to her volitions.
-Section 4 concerns theories that are not hypothetical in this way, but that nonetheless retain the basic reductive orientation of hypothetical theories.
-Section 5 then discusses various alternative theories of ability that have been proposed in the recent literature.
-The third part, Section 6, turns to the relationship between a theory of ability and the free will debates.
-Such debates often involve claims about agents’ abilities, and many have hoped that getting clearer on abilities themselves could resolve, or at least shed light on, such debates.
+Section 4 concerns theories that are not hypothetical in this way.
+The third part, Section 5, turns to two significant applications of a theory of ability.
+This section considers what role such a theory can play in the free will debates and in giving an account of disability.
+Debates about free will often involve claims about agents’ abilities, and many have hoped that getting clearer on abilities themselves could resolve, or at least shed light on, such debates.
+Similarly, some theorists of disability have hoped that appealing to the notion of ability can help explicate what it takes to have a disability.
 The aim of this last section will be to assess whether these hopes are reasonable ones.

 1. A taxonomy